yinyuWu/COMP9417-Project/README.md

 # instructions:

-* KNN is an abstract parent class of both KNN classification and KNN numerict prediction.
+* KNN is an abstract parent class of both KNN classification and KNN numeric prediction.
 * labelEncoder.py is our own class to convert categorical labels into integers.
 * scaler.py is our own MinMaxScaler
-* BallTree.py is a data structure of ball tree which is used to find k nearest neighbours in KNN classification.
+* KNNwithNumpy works alone and contains all necessary functions and classes for naive KNN.

 1. Classification: KNN_Class.py contains both naive KNN algorithm, weighted KNN algorithm for classification and leave-one-out cross validation of KNN classifiers.